apache/fury-site/docs/compiler/index.md

 cross-language serialization.
 Define your data structures once and generate native data structure code for Java, Python, C++, Go, Rust, JavaScript/TypeScript, C#, Swift, Dart, Scala, and Kotlin.
-Fory IDL can also describe RPC services; for Java, Python, Go, Rust, C++, C#, Dart, Scala, Kotlin, and JavaScript, the compiler can generate gRPC service companions that use Fory serialization for request and response payloads.
+Fory IDL can also describe RPC services; for Java, Python, Go, Rust, C++, C#, Swift, Dart, Scala, Kotlin, and JavaScript, the compiler can generate gRPC service companions that use Fory serialization for request and response payloads.

 ## Example Schema